The Road to Trust: Building Enclaves within Confidential VMs: Security Analysis

 The enclave may try to mount DoS attacks on the guest OS, e.g., by a busy loop that never returns, since the guest OS is not allowed to inject an interrupt into VMPL0. \sysname prevents the attack by preempting the enclave execution using timer interrupts and triggering AEX events.
 We leave the design of proactively receiving interrupt request from the guest OS as future work.

-\para{Chain of trust analysis} The \sysname report is comprised of the SEV-SNP attestation report and the enclave report.
-Any attempt to tamper with the security monitor will result in a change to the SEV-SNP attestation report, thereby ensuring that the security monitor is reliable and performs as expected.
+\para{Chain of trust analysis} The \sysname report includes the SEV-SNP attestation report and enclave report.
+Any attempt to tamper with the security monitor will result in a change to the SEV-SNP attestation report, thereby ensuring the security monitor is reliable and performs as expected.
 Specifically, the security monitor generates \sysname's AIK and maintains its private key inaccessible to other components.
 It associates \sysname's AIK with the platform by including the digest of the AIK's public key in the SEV-SNP attestation report.

 While the enclave operates at VMPL0, it is prohibited from directly obtaining the SEV-SNP attestation report.
 Otherwise, the enclave may incorporate a counterfeit AIK into the report, which could compromise the integrity of the trust chain, particularly if the enclave deliberately exposes the private key of the AIK.
 This protection is enforced by the fact that SNP\_REPORT\_REQ can only be initiated from the kernel mode, which is the security monitor.
 More specifically, SNP\_REPORT\_REQ necessitates shared memory with the host VMM for passing request and response messages, but we intentionally disable shared memory between the enclave and the host VMM.
 The hardware also prevents the guest OS (operating at VMPL1) from obtaining an SEV-SNP attestation report for VMPL0.
-Specifically, the desired VMPL is provided by the guest in the SNP\_REPORT\_REQ message, and the guest can only generate attestation reports for VMPLs that are \textit{greater than or equal to the current VMPL}~\cite[Sec.
+Specifically, the desired VMPL is provided by the guest in the \path{SNP_REPORT_REQ} message, and the guest can only generate attestation reports for VMPLs that are \textit{greater than or equal to the current VMPL}~\cite[Sec.
 7.3]{sev-snp-firmware}.

 The security monitor employs the SNP\_GUEST\_REQUEST command to solicit the SEV-SNP attestation report.
 This command establishes a trusted channel between the security monitor and the AMD-SP firmware, encrypted with AES-GCM authenticated encryption using the VMPCK associated with VMPL0.
 Each message contains a sequence number.
 Although the VMM mediates the communication between the CVM and the firmware, it is unable to modify or drop these messages without being detected, nor can it access the plaintext of the messages.